tochiu/c8/README.md

 > [!NOTE]
 > If you use `step` or `continue` with a past program state (reachable using `undo`), all future program states are cleared and execution will advance.
 If instead you would like to replay those future states, use `redo` instead.

+If you are stuck on an instruction because it is polling for a key event, use the `key` command to simulate key events.
+Type `key --help` for more information.

 **Seek through execution history:**

 Use `undo` and `redo` to seek through the program execution history.
 Follow it with an integer `n` to rewind or fast-forward through the last `n` program states.